AEW Fight Forever: Everything we know so far about Yuke's AEW Game

 Update (9/6/2022): Fightful Select reported details about the game’s career mode.

 The most important information that fans search about is when Yuke’s AEW game will be coming out.
-Sadly, we don’t have a release date yet, but Fightful Select reports that the game might be coming out this September 2022.
-With WWE 2K22 getting released in March 2022, there really isn’t a big rush for the game to come out anytime soon.
-Visual Concepts’ re-take on the WWE 2K game is still about half a year before release, and Yuke’s has all the time in the world to build a better, bolder game than what their previous mates are building.
+Sadly, we don’t have a release date yet, but Fightful Select reports that the game might be coming out in September 2022.
+This date has already come and passed, and Yuke’s AEW: Fight Forever release date has been re-set to February 2023 instead.
+The actual release date has not been confirmed.

 Career Mode